AlgoMaster Logo

 6. If rows[r] & mask, cols[c] & mask, or boxes[boxIdx] & mask is non-zero, the digit is a duplicate.
 Return false.

-8. If we finish without finding duplicates, return true.
+8. If the walk finishes without a duplicate, return true.

 Code